Emotional support animal: Canada

 Emotional support animals are not considered service animals and are not protected under Canadian law.

-Statutes

-Canada's Accessible Transportation for Persons with Disabilities Regulations statute (ATPDR), only gives legal recognition to service dogs, defined as “…a dog that has been individually trained by an organization or person specializing in service dog training to perform a task to assist a person with a disability with a need related to their disability.”

-Under the Canadian Human Rights Act, it is illegal to discriminate against a person with a disability who uses a service animal.
-This means that businesses and organizations must allow service animals to accompany their owners in public places, such as restaurants, stores, and public transportation.

-Service animals are trained to perform specific tasks for individuals with disabilities, such as guiding a person who is blind, alerting a person who is deaf, or pulling a wheelchair.
-In Canada, service animals are typically dogs, but can also include miniature horses in some cases.

-Air transportation

-While Canada does not recognise ESAs, US airlines operating in Canada may, but are not required to do so.
-Some Canadian airlines allow emotional support animals to be transported on flights, but these animals are not considered to be service animals and are subject to different rules and regulations.
-For example, airlines may require documentation from a licensed mental health professional stating that the animal is necessary for the individual's emotional support.
+Airlines operating in Canada may voluntarily allow passengers to bring emotional support animals on board, but without the legal protections extended to passengers with service animals.
+For example, before allowing an emotional support animal to board, an airline may require documentation from a licensed mental health professional stating that the animal is necessary for the individual's emotional support.

 United States

 To qualify for an emotional support animal in the US, its owner must have an emotional or mental disability that is certified by a mental health professional such as a psychiatrist, psychologist, or other licensed mental health care provider.
 These may be invisible disabilities.

 The owner's mental health impairment must be substantial enough to produce disability, rather than discomfort or a desire to have a pet.
 Furthermore, for the provider to certify the animal non-fraudulently, the emotional support animal's presence must provide a significant benefit that makes the difference between the person functioning adequately and not.